couchbase/cbft/DESIGN.md

 fast-forward VBucket map.

-If MCP dies and restarts, or even gets restarted on a different couchbase node (i.e., ns-server master moved), then MCP should be able to pick up where it left off since it had saved its fast-forward-plan to the distributed Cfg.
+If MCP dies and restarts, or even gets restarted on a different couchbase node (i.e., ns-server master moved), then MCP should theoretically be able to pick up where it left off since it had saved its fast-forward-plan to the distributed Cfg.
+Practically, though, if the MCP died or was restarted, the ns-server should stop the rebalance with an error message.

-The MGP can then repeated choose some subset of the fast-forward-plan to publish in throttled steps to the janitor-visible plan in the Cfg, so that subscribing janitors will make progress.
+The MGP can then repeatedly choose some subset of the fast-forward-plan to publish in throttled steps to the janitors (via Cfg updates), so that subscribing janitors will make progress.
 In other words, the MCP is roughly using the Cfg as a persistent, distributed message blackboard, where the MCP performs recurring, episodic writes to the janitor-visible plan in the Cfg to move the distributed cbft janitors closer and closer to the final, fast-forward plan.

 In pseudocode, the MCP roughly does the following, running concurrent worker activity across nodes...